 - Visit Top of the Rock Observation Deck between 8-10am or 10-11pm when it's less crowded.

 - The free Viewfinder Mobile App for Android and iPhone enhances your visit with these tools: Virtual Viewfinder, Snapshot, Audio tour and Shop & Eat.

 - Receive 20% off Top of the Rock retail merchandise.
 See booklet for details.

-- Re-opening in October 2014, the Legendary Rainbow Room on the 65th floor will offer dining and entertainment Monday evenings and brunch on Sundays from 10am-3pm.
-The Sixtyfive Bar at Rainbow Room will offer cocktails and small plates Monday through Friday from 5pm-midnight.
+- The Legendary Rainbow Room on the 65th floor offers dining and entertainment Monday evenings and brunch on Sundays from 10am-3pm.
+The Sixtyfive Bar at Rainbow Room offers cocktails and small plates Monday through Friday from 5pm-midnight.
 Don't miss your chance to visit this classic Manhattan destination, spectacularly preserved.

 - To bypass lines, present your New York CityPASS ticket at the information desk.